LRYMND/v-link/README.md

 * [12V to 5V Buck Converter, 5A](https://www.amazon.de/gp/product/B071ZRXKJY/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1)
 * [12V 5A Fuse](https://www.amazon.de/Neuftech%C2%AE-Sicherungshalter-Flachsicherung-Sicherung-wasserdicht/dp/B00UX6NIQE/ref=asc_df_B00UX6NIQE/?tag=googshopde-21&linkCode=df0&hvadid=310359968785&hvpos=&hvnetw=g&hvrand=13883660999016731185&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9043309&hvtargid=pla-561148277227&psc=1&th=1&psc=1&tag=&ref=&adgrpid=62443302395&hvpone=&hvptwo=&hvadid=310359968785&hvpos=&hvnetw=g&hvrand=13883660999016731185&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9043309&hvtargid=pla-561148277227)

 The only component that is not readily available is the custom Raspberry Pi power controller.
 It ensures that the Raspberry boots when the ignition is turned on and  gracefully shuts off via „shutdown  -h“ when ignition is removed.
-In this state, it will also completely remove power from the buck converter, keeping the current at an absolute minium to ensure that the cars battery is not drained.
+In this state, it will also completely remove power from the buck converter, keeping the current at an absolute minimum to ensure that the cars battery is not drained.

 The controller can be handsoldered on a simple through-hole PCB.
 The parts are pretty common and can be obtained over a number of shops for electrical components.
 Schematics as well as a gerber file can be found in the schematics folder of this repository.
 There is also just one CAN Module listed above but you can easily install a second one if you wanted to.